 Cory-Merrill is a special neighborhood for me.
-Please do not hesitate to reach out to simply say hello, I love meeting new people in South Denver and the Cory-Merrill neighborhood.
+Please do not hesitate to reach out to simply say hello.
+I love meeting new people in South Denver and the Cory Merrill neighborhood.
 My hope is you love where you live!!
-This is why I have been a volunteer board member for the Cory-Merrill Neighborhood Association since 2013 and organize the Annual Cory-Merrill Neighborhood Yard Sale each Spring.
-I first bought my house in Cory-Merrill almost 20 years ago after Denver voters put the T-Rex lightrail and I-25 expansion project into motion.
+This is why I was a volunteer board member for the Cory-Merrill Neighborhood Association from 2013 through 2022 and am the founding organizer of the Annual Cory-Merrill Neighborhood Yard Sale each Spring.
+I first bought my house in Cory-Merrill about 20 years ago after Denver voters put the T-Rex light rail and I-25 expansion project into motion.
 Wow, has Denver and the Cory-Merrill neighborhood changed since then.
 As they say…location, location, location.
-Cory-Merrill and South Denver continue to be my favorite locations in our vibrant city.
+Cory-Merrill and South Denver continue to be my favorite location in our vibrant city.

 3245 E. Exposition Ave.

 Denver, CO 80210

 Should you find yourself or someone you know considering selling or buying a home in Cory-Merrill or South Denver, please reach out to me.
 The Cory-Merrill real estate market may seem simple on the surface, but it is actually a complex sub-market due to having three generations of homes in addition to factors like location, home style, finish level, lot size, etc. that attract nine different types of home buyers.
 Not to mention the factor of Denver being a city in transition.
 Understanding these buyer types can help you sell your Cory-Merrill home for more money, in less time, and with less stress.
 I enjoy this strategic complexity and putting it to work for my clients.

 Thanks for your interest in Cory Merrill real estate and neighborhood.
 Please direct any questions to Scott Rodgers, a local Cory Merrill Realtor.